 What is Internet Gaming Disorder?

 The internet game disorder is a kind of pattern or routine of behavior, be it online or offline gaming behavior, and we are discussing digital or video games.
-An online game playing has some significant characteristics.
+Online game playing has some significant characteristics.
 One of them is impaired control over online gaming.

 The second one is that the behavior takes precedence over the daily activities and interests of a person to the extent that it results in impaired functionality or distress.